 Place the hot boiled eggs in an ice-water bath.
 This will “shock” the membrane between the egg white and the eggshell, making the shells much easier to remove.

 Once they’re at room temperature, peel the boiled eggs.
 A common is to refrigerate them with the shells on.
 This will guarantee not-so-pretty peeled eggs.

 Did you know there is more than one way to peel hard-boiled eggs?
 Watch the video and see if you can guess my favorite method.

 Deviled eggs can be made ahead, but they are best eaten within 24 hours.
 Prepare the recipe from start to finish, place the eggs in an airtight container and refrigerate.
 Before serving, finish them off with an extra topping of bacon bits.

 - 4 strips of bacon, cooked, finely chopped, and divided

 - Salt & pepper, to taste

-- Once peeled, slice the eggs in half, length wise and remove the yolks into a medium bowl.
-Set cooked egg white halves on the side.
+- Slice the hard-boiled eggs in half, length-wise, and transfer the yolks into a large bowl.
+Set the cooked egg white halves onto a large plate.

-- Mash the yolks with a fork, add mayonnaise, chopped bacon, sharp cheddar, and a pinch of salt.
-Combine with the fork until the mixture is cohesive.
+- Mash the yolks with a fork and add mayo, ¾th of the bacon, cheese, salt, and black pepper.
+Stir to combine the ingredients until the mixture is cohesive.

 - Transfer the filling to a plastic zip bag or piping bag.
-Cut the end and squeeze out filling inside egg white half.
-Alternatively, use a poon to stuff the egg halves with the egg mixture.
+Cut the end and pipe the filling into each egg white half.
+Alternatively, use a spoon to fill the egg halves with the mixture.